mastaehe/bonsaiai.github.io/source/includes/cli-guide/_install.html.md

 conda install git
 ```

-If you *do not* have Anaconda installed on your system, please go to the [Manual Install][18] or [Install with Chocolatey or Homebrew][17] instructions.
+If you *do not* have Anaconda installed on your system, please go to the [Manual Install][15] or [Install with Chocolatey or Homebrew][7] instructions.

 `conda` is a tool for installing and managing Python and R dependencies.
 Anaconda includes Python and pip, so all you need to do is install Git if you haven't already.
 For more information, refer to the [Anaconda website][10].

-# Setup the Bonsai CLI
+# Install the Bonsai CLI

 > Python 2 and Anaconda

 ```
 pip install bonsai-cli
-bonsai configure
+bonsai configure # for authentication
 ```

 > Python 3